 My Pregnancy Yoga and Birth Preparation classes explore how Yoga postures, breathing and meditation can help us to navigate the many changes and challenges which pregnancy brings.

 Postures strengthen and stabilise the body, whilst breathing practices release tension and calm our mind.
 Relaxation and mediation reduces stress, replenishes our energy and are a beautiful way to connect with our growing baby.

 Preparing for labour and birth is an integral part of each class, where ongoing practice of the postures and breathing enables us to approach our baby’s birth feeling excited, prepared and empowered however our labour unfolds.

-Clare is experienced in supporting women preparing for VBAC and has recently had some wonderful feedback as to how the Pregnancy Yoga has supported mums to prepare for and experience VBAC births.
+Clare is experienced in supporting women preparing for VBAC and receives wonderful feedback as to how Pregnancy Yoga has supported mums to prepare for and experience empowering VBAC births.

 Small class numbers provide a safe and welcoming environment for women to connect with one another, to create new friendships which will nurture them on their journey into motherhood, and to share feelings, hopes and experiences both of pregnancy and approaching labour and birth.